Counter-Espionage (1942)

 I disagree with this assertion.
 The writers introduce more serious topics like espionage and World War II.
 However, Jamison and Dickens continue to provide the comedy relief in the films.

-I saw Counter-Espionage on Amazon Video recently but saw it last year on the syndicated televison station, GetTV.
+I saw Counter-Espionage (affiliate link) on Amazon Video recently but saw it last year on the syndicated televison station, GetTV.
 The film runs about 75 minutes.
 I would rate it four out of five stars and recommend the film to classic movie buffs.

 Pin It